 Our NICU team is committed to doing everything possible to prevent bloodstream infection.
 Many bloodstream infections happen when babies have a special tube called a “central line.”
 A central line is a thin tube put in a baby’s vein, usually in the neck, chest, arm, or leg.
 The line is often used to draw blood, give the baby fluids, give medicine, and give food so the baby gains weight and grows.

 Central lines can be life-saving, but also come with risks, including infection.
 Our NICU team has put measures in place to prevent such infections.
 These include:

 - Inserting central lines only when they are clearly needed

-- Carefully cleaning the skin insertion site
+- Carefully cleaning the skin where the line will be inserted

 - Having all staff clean their hands before handling the line

 - Disinfecting the line before injecting medications

 - Using a closed medication system to protect the inside of the line